By Timothy Scott

 This doesn’t mean all sellers are ready to take a lowball offer, however.
 “The people who truly need the money right now have dropped their asking price anywhere from 5% to 20%,” says Murphy.
 “Most people just aren’t in much of a hurry to sell though, so they can wait it out.”

-Prestige Addresses in Zihuatanejo
+Prestige Homes in Zihuatanejo

 We also looked at a $3.4 million compound, Puerto Mio that is two houses for one price.
 These were some of the first homes to be designed and built by the area’s best-known architect, Enrique Zozoya, whose name graces dozens of the regions highest-priced villas.
 The first home is 7,500 square feet, with five bedrooms and six baths.
 The second is 5,000 square feet and has four bedrooms, each with its own terrace and bath.
 Both homes have a pool overlooking the water and access to a small rocky beach.

-The Newer Hot Addresses
+The Newer Hot Real Estate Addresses